tomzx/blog.tomrochette.com-content/agi/books/the-society-of-mind/article.md

 **Using Knowledge.** The most efficient way to solve a problem is to already know how to solve it.
 Then one can avoid search entirely.

 ## 8.1 K-lines: A Theory of Memory
-How is knowledge represented?
+* How is knowledge represented?
-How is it stored?
+* How is it stored?
-How is it retrieved?
+* How is it retrieved?
-Then, how is it used?
+* Then, how is it used?

+## 17.6 Prerequisites for Growth
+* One reason a skill may grow in steps is that it needs "prerequisites"
+	* Some processes cannot be learned until certain other processes become available
+* Many of Piaget's theories were based on his suspicion that certain concepts had prerequisites

 ## 17.8 Attachment-Images
-The Oedipus complex: rejecting one of the two parent models in order to simplify value-model learning.
+* **The Oedipus complex:** rejecting one of the two parent models in order to simplify value-model learning.

 ## 17.9 Different Spans of Memories
 * Parent-to-child and child-to-parents bonds based on certain types of memory